Angelika Krüger-Leißner

-Angelika Krüger-Leißner, née Lüdke (born 13 August 1951) is a German politician with the Social Democratic Party of Germany (SPD).
+Angelika Krüger-Leißner (born 13 August 1951) is a German politician with the Social Democratic Party of Germany (SPD).

 Krüger-Leißner was a member of the Bundestag from 1998 to 2013 and again briefly in 2017.
 Among other things, she was vice-chair of the Committee on Labour and Social Affairs and the Subcommittee on Foreign Cultural and Education Policy.
 In addition, she was film policy spokeswoman for the SPD parliamentary group.

-Early life and work
+Early life and career

 Krüger-Leißner was born in Jüterbog.
 After graduating from high school with a simultaneous qualification as a railway worker in 1970 at the Extended High School (EOS) in Jüterbog, Krüger-Leißner completed a degree in art education and history in Leipzig, which she completed in 1974 as a qualified teacher.
 She then worked as a teacher in Jüterbog and Schönwalde until 1987.
 From 1988 to 1989 she completed additional studies in youth welfare.
 From 1990 to 1998 she was an alderman and department head in the Nauen and Havelland districts.

 Political career

-Party

 Krüger-Leißner joined the SPD in 1990 and was on the Brandenburg state executive board from 1998 to 2002.

-MP

 From 1990 to 1994 Krüger-Leißner was a member of the Nauen district council.
 From 1998 to 2008 she was a member of the district council in the Havelland district.

 From 1998 to 2013 she was a member of the German Bundestag.
 Among other things, she was deputy chairwoman of the Labour and Social Affairs Committee and deputy chairwoman of the subcommittee for foreign cultural and educational policy of the German Bundestag.

 Krüger-Leißner was a directly elected member of the Bundestag, initially in 1998 for the Oranienburg - Nauen constituency and from 2002 as a member of the Oberhavel - Havelland II constituency.
 In the 2005 federal election she received 41.9% of the first votes.
 In the 2013 federal election, however, she missed returning to parliament after 15 years because she lost her direct mandate and initially did not get her place on the list.

 On 25 February 2017, she replaced Frank-Walter Steinmeier, who had resigned from his mandate due to his election as Federal President, in parliament via the state list.